megatop1/MedellinC2/README.md

 - `./Medellinc2 launcher`: Displays the launchers menu
 - `./MedellinC2 launcher windows`: Create a windows launcher (payload)
 - `./MedellinC2 launcher linux`: Creates a linux launcher (payload)

+### Future
+- Create agents workflow to execute commands on remote machines
+- Add in modules (tasks) to run on agents
+- Make the CLI look nicer and more user friendly
+- Add encryption to communication channels
+- Optimize performance